cynthiac101/portfolio/README.md

 ![Google Cloud Run Workflow](image_GCP.jpg)

 ---
-### Here is the stock watchlist based on my diversified investment portfolio with real-time market trading data via IEX API.
+### Here is the stock watchlist based on my diversified investment portfolio with real-time financial data via IEX API.
 The watchlist will be updated from time to time as I review and make changes to my investment portfolio.

 Live endpoint available at URL: https://cloudrun-ejjumri6bq-uc.a.run.app